callstack/react-native-testing-library/website/docs/API.md

 #### `defaultIncludeHiddenElements` option

-Default [includeHiddenElements](Queries.md#includehidden-option) query option for all queries.
-This default option will be overridden by the one you specify directly when using your query.
+Default value for [includeHiddenElements](Queries.md#includehidden-option) query option for all queries.
+Defaults to `true`, which means that queries will match [elements hidden from accessibility](#ishiddenfromaccessibility) by default.

+Currently this option is set to `true` which means that queries will also match hidden elements.
+This is done to avoid breaking changes.
+However, we plan to change the default behavior to exclude hidden elements in the next major release.

-There is an alias to this option named `defaultHidden` that exists only for compatibility with [react-testing-library](https://testing-library.com/docs/dom-testing-library/api-configuration/#defaulthidden).
+This option is also available as `defaultHidden` alias for compatibility with [React Testing Library](https://testing-library.com/docs/dom-testing-library/api-configuration/#defaulthidden).

 #### `defaultDebugOptions` option